Basic Concepts

 Memory Components

-- Task Memory: Records task execution details
+- Job Memory: Records job execution details

 - Semantic Memory: Stores knowledge and context